nancyYangLi/postcard/README.md

   * Unzip the files from postcard.zip (See Folder Structure)
   * Place the top directory postcard and its content in the `DOCUMENT_ROOT` of Apache server
-  * Make sure the user whom the Apache is running as has the `Read & Write` previlidges on postcard/application/images, postcard/db and postcard/db/postcard.db
+  * Make sure the user whom the Apache is running as has the `Read & Write` privileges on postcard/application/images, postcard/db and postcard/db/postcard.db

 ### Usage

   * After setting up, user can access to the application via [https://DEPLOY-SITE/postcard].
 In the XAMPP environment in which this web application is developed, the URL is [https://localhost/postcard].
 Please note that it has to be `https` for the user to access the camera in the application.
   * User can choose a way to get the image in order to make a postcard: capturing an image via web camera, uploading an image file or drag & drop an image file.
-  * After the user decides to use a certain image to make a postcard, he/she will be brougt to the process page where the user can modify the image to contain a message and customize the style of the message
+  * After the user decides to use a certain image to make a postcard, he/she will be brought to the process page where the user can modify the image to contain a message and customize the style of the message
   * User can send the postcard as an attachment to the recipient with optional name and message.
   * A history of previously sent postcards can be shown in carousel.
 User can access to the history via Postcards in the navigation bar.